refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 `List`, `Create`, `Edit`, `Show` components.

-These components provides layout view based on the resource information automatically like:
+These components provide layout views based on the resource information automatically like:

 - Header with title
 - Breadcrumb